-© Agency for Care Effectiveness, Ministry of Health, Republic of Singapore

-All rights reserved.
+© Agency for Care Effectiveness, Ministry of Health, Republic of Singapore All rights reserved.
 Reproduction of this publication in whole or in part in any material form is prohibited without the prior written permission of the copyright holder.
 Requests to reproduce any part of this publication should be addressed to:

-Chief HTA Officer Agency for Care Effectiveness Email: ACE_HTA@moh.gov.sg
+Agency for Care Effectiveness, Ministry of Health, Singapore Email: ACE_HTA@moh.gov.sg